anaseto/gruid-rltuto/README.md

 The main changes are in file `actions.go`.
 We create a new `MovePlayer` method for the model's `game`, that will handle both moving the player (if possible), and then update the FOV and explored tiles.
-Further in the tutorial, when we implement monster turns (they just keep still for now) and other actions, we'll extend this to update FOV when needed.
+Further in the tutorial, when we implement monster turns and other actions, we'll extend this to update FOV when needed.

 ``` diff
 diff --git a/actions.go b/actions.go